SDS logo

 Recognizing these causes is essential for creating a personalized treatment plan and preventing worsening symptoms.

-Necessity of Treatment
+Necessity of TMJ Treatment

-TMJ is not a life-threatening illness, but it can dramatically and negatively influence overall quality of life.
+TMJ is not a life-threatening illness, but it can dramatically and negatively affect overall quality of life.
 The most obvious symptom is pain around the jaw, which can manifest as migraines, earaches, backaches, and neck aches.
 These discomforts often go untreated because patients may not immediately associate them with jaw function.
 However, untreated symptoms can lead to long-term damage and chronic pain.

 Another common symptom is the peculiar noises that are produced while talking, eating, or opening your mouth.
 Normally, the noise sounds like scratching, clicking, or even popping.
 These sounds may indicate a displacement of the articular disc or other irregularities in joint movement.

 If you persistently experience any of these symptoms, you need to see our dentist for TMJ treatment immediately.
 Prompt care can not only relieve pain but also prevent irreversible joint damage.
+Learn more about the risks of delaying care in why you shouldn’t ignore TMJ symptoms.

 Other TMJ symptoms to be aware of include: